 | |

 My easy Spaetzle recipe uses flour, eggs, salt, and water.
-This basic dumpling batter is super quick to put together, and from start to finish, dumplings are on the table in under 20 minutes.
+This basic dumpling batter is super quick to put together, and from start to finish, these soft, comforting dumplings are on the table in under 20 minutes.

 Plain-cooked dumplings in a red square bowl.